 That disconnect will likely leave you feeling like your life isn’t your own and/or you don’t have any choices.
 You always (always, always!) have choices.
 Sometimes, there are no great choices, but there are always choices.
 But if you disconnect from yourself and end up feeling boxed in and trapped, it’s really easy to start looking outside yourself for answers.
 If you do that, two things will happen: 1. you’ll give your power to someone else and 2. you’re likely to spiral into even more powerlessness in most areas of your life, which will leave you defeated and waiting (and waiting and waiting) for others to come rescue you.

-7. You will end up feeling like you’re living a lie.
+7. If you don’t quit, you will end up feeling like you’re living a lie